 It’s been almost a year since I roamed the streets of Paris and stuffed my face in Italian pasta.
-Everyday I wish I could transport myself back into the metro stop at Joanic in Barcelona and start all over again.
+Every day I wish I could transport myself back into the metro stop at Joanic in Barcelona and start all over again.
 I’m not lying when I tell you I had the time of my life, because really, I had the time of my life.
-The people I met, the food I tasted, the cities I explored was nothing my year ago self would ever think of embarking upon.
-I kept most of you updated through Instagram, and made stories of my everyday life through each and every country I went to.
-So now, I’ll let you in on my little secrets on how I made every thing you saw seem so great, when in reality it was.
+The people I met, the food I tasted, the cities I explored was nothing my year-ago self would ever think of embarking upon.
+I kept most of you updated through Instagram, and made stories of my everyday life through each country I went to.
+So now, I’ll let you in on my little secrets on how I made everything you saw seem so great when in reality it was.

 1. Oh my Gaudi, let’s talk about those day trips